syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/rich-text-editor/EJ2_ASP.MVC/audio.md

 You can restrict the audio uploaded from the local machine when the uploaded audio file size is greater than the allowed size by using the [FileUploading](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.RichTextEditor.RichTextEditor.html#Syncfusion_EJ2_RichTextEditor_RichTextEditor_FileUploading) event.

-> The file size in the argument will be returned in `bytes`.
+N> The file size in the argument will be returned in `bytes`.

 In the following illustration, the audio size has been validated before uploading, and it is determined whether the audio has been uploaded or not.